• Skip to main content

 Poach the Shrimp

 • In the stock pot combine the salt, cayenne pepper, bay leaves, lemons and 1 gallon of water.
-Bring the rolling boil over high heat.
+Bring to a rolling boil over high heat.
 Add the 2 lbs of shrimp and turn off the heat.

 • Allow the shrimp to poach in the hot liquid until the flesh is opaque and whitish-pink and the shells pink.
 They should be just cooked through and tender before you scoop them out of the liquid.

-• Place the poached shrimp in ice bath to cool down.
+• Place the poached shrimp in the ice bath to cool down or simply onto a baking sheet.

 • Peel the shrimp.